dafny-lang/dafny/docs/_includes/UserGuide.md

 - The format of a command-line is determined by the shell program that is executing the command-line (.e.g. bash, the windows shell, COMMAND, etc.).
 The command-line typically consists of file names and options, in any order, separated by spaces.
 - Files are designated by absolute paths or paths relative to the current working directory.
-Command-line argument not matching a known option is copnsidered a filepath.
+Command-line argument not matching a known option is considered a filepath.
 - Files containing dafny code must have a `.dfy` suffix.
 - There must be at least one .dfy file.
 - The command-line may contain other kinds of files appropriate to